 As well as the ornate carving (as in the Blayney Room), the remaining art of the Davies sisters, a printing press, Conference accommodation, a friendly ghost or two [see ghosts in the links below], and extensive grounds containing a Gregynog walk [292b] and 140 recorded species of lichen making it a protected "Special Site of Scientific Interest", all add to the modern charm and attraction.

-There is an increasing number of reports of two ghosts (of a friendly nature) at Gregynog (see last link, below).
+There are an increasing number of reports of two ghosts (of a friendly nature) at Gregynog (see last link, below).
 Photographer Mike Swanson has kindly provided his version (on the right)!

 |Keith Blayney Homepage||CastleBlayney||Blayney Barons||Blayney History|